aws-samples/streamlit-application-deployment-on-aws/README.md

 `bash delete_resources.sh`

 This will tear down the CloudFormation stacks and delete the S3 bucket the data is stored in.
 To confirm that everything is deleted, go to your CloudFormation console.
-The console should now be absent of the all related stacks.
+The console should now be absent of the all-related stacks.

 ![empty_cfn](images/EmptyCloudFormation.png)